-Key Strategic Areas Critical Success Factors

-Programme Alignment Alignment of IMA's research programmes to meet regional needs
+Table 1: Critical Success Facti Key Strategic Areas Critical Success Factors Programme Alignment Alignment of IMA's research programmes to meet regional needs and objectives.
+Shared vision between IMA's national mandate and regional mandate as a RAC.
+Relevance of research programmes, cost cutting and alignment with RAC IMA mission.
+An organizational culture alignment striving for common goals, one vision and mission.

-Programme Angliment and objectives.

-Shared vision between IMA's national mandate and regional

-mandate as a RAC.

-Relevance of research programmes, cost cutting and alignmen

-with RAC IMA mission.

-An organizational culture alignment striving for common goals,

-one vision and mission.

 Making IMA unique, more efficient, flexible and professional in its operations Incorporation of specific, measurable, attainable, realistic and timely (SMART) objectives in projects.
 Alignment of IMA's research programmes to meet national/regional needs and objectives.
-Generating income from external, grant funding and reducing reliance from Government sources.
+Participation in regional / global observation networks such as CREWS, GOOS Generating income from external, grant funding and reducing reliance from Government sources.
 Shared vision between the Management of the IMA and the Board of Governors.

-Human Resource A structure of the RAC within the organization to be created and Management and aligned with current structure.
-Mobilization Strategy Filling in positions comprising the RAC.
+Capacity building regarding equipment and training being provided by the International Atomic Energy Agency (IAEA) for enhancement of IMA's laboratory capacity to conduct research on ocean acidification, HABs, coastal eutrophication and microplastics.
+Human Resource Management and Mobilization Strategy A structure of the RAC within the organization to be created and aligned with current structure.
+Filling in positions comprising the RAC.
 Appointment to the post of Director of RAC and minimizing conflicts.
 Attracting and retaining a strong cadre of human resources for the RAC.
 Recruitment of qualified and experienced research staff.
 Strategy for in-kind cost and improvement in remuneration packages.
-Income Generation The skill set for marketing and winning grant funding Training in grant funding Networking and Relationship Building Development of strong networks and co-investment partners Public Relations, Image Enhanced relationship between RAC IMA and its regional Improvement & Marketing stakeholders Responsiveness by IMA to the needs of regional stakeholders on mandate of convention and protocols.
-Feedback between IMA and its stakeholders Sound public education processes Sound image/brand development
+Providing training for staff in Spanish to allow closer communication/ collaboration with RAC-CIMAB Enhancing its laboratory capacity through the purchase of equipment.
+IMA seeking ISO 17025 accreditation for nutrient scope, implementing a quality management system to ensure reliable data Income Generation The skill set for marketing and winning grant funding Training in grant funding Networking and Relationship Building Development of strong networks and co-investment partners Regional capacity building - Staff exchange programme Strengthening regional networks for LBS.
+SPAW has an email group for sharing of information / published literature Conducting a needs assessment for countries under IMA RAC for programmes development and prioritization to fill the gaps - e.g., training, providing laboratory services etc. Public Relations, Image Improvement & Marketing Enhanced relationship between RAC IMA and its regional stakeholders Responsiveness by IMA to the needs of regional stakeholders on mandate of convention and protocols.
+Feedback between IMA and its stakeholders Sound public education processes Sound image/brand development Making the IMA library a resource for other countries - providing literature etc.

-8. Human Resource Complement
+Human Resource Complement